Tried and trusted since 1859, Chorley and District Building Society takes Members’ privacy seriously.

 When we do transfer your data outside of the EEA, there will be protective measures in place to ensure that your personal information is treated by those third parties in a way that is consistent with, and which respects, the UK and EU laws on data protection.
 Appropriate protective measures include, for example, model clauses in data sharing contracts and ongoing security assessments.

 In order to process your application, we will perform credit and identity checks on you with one or more Credit Reference Agencies (“CRAs”).
-Where you take banking services from us we may also make periodic searches at CRAs to manage your account with us.
 To do this, we will supply your personal information to CRAs and they will give us information about you.
 This will include information from your credit application and about your financial situation and financial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.
 We will use this information to:

 We will continue to exchange information about you with CRAs while you have a relationship with us.
 We will also inform the CRAs about your settled accounts.
 If you borrow and do not repay in full and on time, CRAs will record the outstanding debt.
 This information may be supplied to other organisations by CRAs.